-Earning your master of arts, or M.A. in counseling focuses on social sciences and humanities.
-M.A. programs in counseling take a theoretical and cultural perspective to understanding human nature and behavior.
-M.A. degrees are among the most popular graduate degrees awarded.
+Earning your Master of Arts, or MA, in counseling focuses on social sciences and humanities.
+MA programs in counseling take a theoretical and cultural perspective to understanding human nature and behavior.

 Master of Science

-Online learning that occurs at a specific set time and day is referred to synchronous learning where students within a course are synced with one another in attendance and participation.
-Synchronous learning elicits an engaging virtual classroom, enlightened with stimulating discussions, live lectures, and real-time faculty to student interaction.
+Online learning that occurs at a specific set time and day is referred to as synchronous learning, where students within a course are synced with one another in attendance and participation.
+Synchronous learning elicits an engaging virtual classroom, enlightened with stimulating discussions, live lectures and real-time faculty-to-student interaction.

 A common reference when speaking about online degree programs is the ability to log in whenever from wherever and complete coursework.
-Asynchronous learning permits students to log in and view lectures and coursework at their convenience―of course considering deadlines.
+Asynchronous learning allows students to log in and view lectures and coursework at their convenience―considering deadlines, of course.

 Online Counseling Degrees vs. Hybrid Counseling Degrees

-When you enroll in an online degree program, lectures, coursework and interactions with cohort members and university staff is all virtual.
+When you enroll in an online mental health degree program, lectures, coursework and interactions with cohort members and university staff is virtual.
 You will be held to the same standards that are placed for on-campus students such as timely submission of coursework, exam completion and participation.
-When it comes time to enroll in your field experience courses, a requirement of any counseling degree program, you will need to ensure that you meet requirements for both the university and state by pursuing required supervision hours by a licensed, approved supervisor at your clinical site.
+When it comes time to enroll in your field experience or internship courses, which are a requirement of any counseling degree program, you will need to ensure that you meet requirements for both the university and state counseling licensure by pursuing required supervision hours by a licensed, approved supervisor at your clinical site.

-As partially online, hybrid counseling degree programs offer some on-campus courses and experiences that are either mandatory or voluntary as a part of your completing your degree.
-Some hybrid and online counseling programs may require that students attend a residency where they will meet other online and on-campus students in an effort to develop counseling skills, network with program peers, and meet university staff.
-Some programs offer access to academic advisors who can help you find fieldwork opportunities and others have mandatory short-length, intensive sessions on campus to fulfill your fieldwork requirement.
+Partially online, hybrid counseling degree programs offer some on-campus courses and experiences that are either mandatory or voluntary as a part of completing your degree.
+Some hybrid and online counseling programs may require that students attend a residency where they will meet other online and on-campus students in an effort to develop counseling skills, network with program peers and meet university staff.
+Some programs offer access to academic advisors who can help you find fieldwork opportunities, and others have mandatory short-length intensive sessions on campus to fulfill your fieldwork requirement.